 By default, rabbitmq creates a user named “guest” with the password “guest”.
 You can also create your own administrator account on the RabbitMQ server using the following commands.
 Change your password with your own password.

 sudo rabbitmqctl add_user admin password sudo rabbitmqctl set_user_tags admin administrator sudo rabbitmqctl set_permissions -p / admin ".*" ".*" ".*"

 Step 5 – Setup RabbitMQ Web Management Console

 RabbitMQ also provides and web management console for managing the entire RabbitMQ.
-To enable web management console run following command on your system.
-The web management console helps you for managing RabbitMQ server.
+To enable the web management console run the following command on your system.
+The web management console helps you for managing the RabbitMQ server.

 sudo rabbitmq-plugins enable rabbitmq_management